Certificate and Diploma Programs

 The application process is a two-stage process:

-- Ontario Universities Application Centre.
-Follow the instructions to select the Associate Diploma in Turfgrass Management at the University of Guelph.
+- Follow the instructions on the Ontario Universities Application Centre website to select the Associate Diploma in Turfgrass Management at the University of Guelph.

-- Supplementary Information Form along with a copy of your resume showing your previous work experience.
+- Submit the Background Information Form and a copy of your resume showing your previous work experience to the DTM Program Counsellor.
 This form gives you an opportunity to let us know your interest, experience and reason for wishing to enrol in the program.